Hard processes in multi-TeV ion collisions: Total and Fiducial Cross Sections

 where $\vert\alpha\vert^2 = (Z/A)$, $\vert\beta\vert^2=(A-Z)/A$, and $\vert\alpha\vert^2 + \vert\beta\vert^2= 1$.
 The kinematics of $N_k$ and $\mathcal{A}_k$ are then related by a rescaling of one or the other by $A_k$ or $1/A_k$~\cite{Schienbein:2007gr,Ruiz:2023ozv}.
 We focus on symmetric ion beams, meaning that $\mathcal{A}_1=\mathcal{A}_2$ and $N_1=N_2$.
 Furthermore, for $(A_k,Z_k)=(1,1)$, $\mathcal{A}_k$ and $N_k$ reduce to being each a proton, $\mathcal{A}_1 = \mathcal{P}$ and $N_1 = \mathcal{P}$.

 To calculate nucleon-level cross sections, we apply the Collinear Factorization Theorem~\cite{Collins:1984kg,Collins:1985ue,Collins:2011zzd},

 where our definition includes a symmetry factor $\Omega$ relevant for the production of identical particles.
 Formally, $\Omega$ is the product of $(n_l!)$ factors, where $n_l$ is the number indistinguishable final-state particles of species $l$.
+All cross sections are computed numerically according to the methodology described in Sec.~\ref{sec:setup}.

 For processes without infrared divergences in their Born-level matrix element, \textit{e.g.}, inclusive $W$ or $Z$ production via the Drell-Yan process ($q\overline{q}$ annihilation), we compute the total cross section, \textit{i.e.}, we integrate over all available phase space.
-For those processes containing infrared singularities in their matrix elements at the Born level, \textit{e.g.}, $W\gamma$ production, we compute fiducial cross sections by imposing the following phase space restrictions on the relevant elements of $\mathcal{F}$:
+In general, processes with final-state photons, \textit{e.g.}, $W\gamma$ production, contain infrared singularities in their matrix elements at the Born level.
+For such processes, we compute fiducial cross sections (instead of total cross sections) by imposing the following phase space restrictions on photons $(\gamma)$:

-For a final state particle $l$, $p_T^l$ is the magnitude of its transverse momentum and $\eta^l$ is its pseudorapidity.
-All cross sections are computed numerically according to the methodology described in Sec.~\ref{sec:setup}.
+For a final-state photon, $p_T^\gamma$ is the magnitude of its transverse momentum and $\eta^\gamma$ is its pseudorapidity.
+We note that these restrictions far exceed reconstruction and identification thresholds for the LHC experiments~\cite{ALICE:2008ngc,ATLASCollaboration:2012ilu,Contardo:2015bmq}.
+We impose such stringent requirements for two reasons: (i) To ensure photon production originates from a hard-scattering process and not quark-gluon plasma~\cite{Bhattacharya:2015ada,Berges:2017eom}. (ii) To minimize the numerical impact of soft/collinear logarithms in photon production at ultra high collider energies.
+Throughout this work we use the photon isolation criteria as defined in Ref.~\cite{Frixione:1998jh} and implemented in {\mgamc}, with the angular separation $(R_\gamma)$, energy fraction $(\epsilon_\gamma)$, and angular suppression factor $(n)$ parameters set to the following values:

 In Sec.~\ref{sec:xsec_xxv} we focus on single boson production, while in Sec.~\ref{sec:xsec_xvv} we consider diboson production without the Higgs or a photon.
 Associated photon $(V\gamma)$ production is discussed in Sec.~\ref{sec:xsec_xva}.
 Associated Higgs $(VH)$ production is covered in Sec.~\ref{sec:xsec_xvh}.
 Triboson $(VV'V'')$ processes are covered in Secs.~\ref{sec:xsec_vvv} and \ref{sec:xsec_wzv}.
 We address photon $(\gamma+X)$ processes in Sec.~\ref{sec:xsec_axx} before finishing with top quark pair $(t\overline{t}X)$ processes in Sec.~\ref{sec:xsec_ttx}.
+In Sec.~\ref{sec:xsec_yields}, we briefly discuss the prospect for observing diboson and triboson processes in ion collisions at the HL-LHC and FCC.
 We give a summary of our results in Sec.~\ref{sec:xsec_summary}.